timboudreau/bunyan-java/README.md

 		class Mailer {
                    Mailer (@Named("mailer") Logger logger, ...) { ...

+Note: ``log.file`` console logging off uses buffered NIO - log records will be buffered, so logging may appear to stutter (a shutdown hook will ensure any buffered records are written) - and can write two million records in about 10 seconds on a laptop with an SSD.
+`log.async` is useful for performance if you will log to both console and a file, but uses a different file logging implementation.

 [This unit test](https://github.com/timboudreau/bunyan-java/blob/master/src/test/java/com/mastfrog/bunyan/LoggerTest.java) shows some usage.
 It results in output which, indeed, can be parsed nicely with Bunyan: